Skip to main content

 Replacing an iconic link at the heart of the National Capital

 The Alexandra Bridge has been a distinctive feature of the Ottawa–Gatineau skyline for over 120 years.
-The 575m-long, five-span steel truss bridge crosses between Kìwekì Point (formerly Nepean Point) in Ottawa to the Canadian Museum of History in Gatineau.
+The 575m-long, five-span steel truss bridge crosses between Kìwekì Point to the Canadian Museum of History.

-In January 2025 the National Capital Commission - Commission de la capitale nationale (NCC) Board of Directors granted an initial Federal Land Use, Design, and Transaction (FLUDTA) Approval for the 'Motion' concept for the replacement of the Alexandra Bridge linking Ottawa and Gatineau.
-This significant milestone paves the way for the further development of this new national landmark, which will create a sustainable interprovincial transportation connection that will prioritize active mobility and highlight the symbolic importance of the site to all Canadians for generations to come.
+In January 2025 the NCC Board of Directors granted an initial Federal Land Use, Design, and Transaction (FLUDTA) Approval for the preferred design concept, whose distinctive undulating arches are inspired by nature, particularly the native American Eel (Pimisi) and the dynamic, ever-changing movement of the river.
+This significant planning milestone paves the way for the further development of this new national landmark.